Moist Strawberry Shortcake Recipe

 Don’t want to read about my memories?
 Scroll on by to the recipe! 🙂

-Do you have childhood memories of this summertime delicacy like I do?
-My mom made the BEST strawberry shortcake.
-Hers involved a Bisquick cake (remember that boxed mix?) using a recipe on the back, some sugared strawberries, and either cool whip or vanilla ice cream on top.
+Do you have childhood memories of this summertime favorite like I do?
+My mom made the best strawberry shortcake – hers started with a simple Bisquick cake (from the recipe on the back of the box!), topped with sweetened strawberries and either Cool Whip or a scoop of vanilla ice cream.

 • Cake Flour – This type of flour helps the cake stay extra moist.